AlAliMazen/Insights/README.md

 2- Visitors Level: interaction between a visitor and the website is made smoothly, giving the end user the possibility to manage his reviews including adding, reading, updating and deleting existing reviews.
 Furthermore, it lets user add his/her beloved author, category and book to let others interact with it.
 Behind the scene the admin can confirm the books choice as well as the review.

-## Initial User Stories  [DONE]
+## Initial User Stories
-🚨**Required**

 Right from the beginning I had a clear idea what to write (Idea for a website).
 Though it was challenging for me to come up with the journey details at that time.
 Brainstorming was as following:

-1- What can offer the user to do on my website?
+1. What can offer the user to do on my website?

-2- How can the user share his ideas on my website?
+2. How can the user share his ideas on my website?

-3- How can I handle user's activity on my website.
+3. How can I handle user's activity on my website.

 With these questions in mind, I started to write my user stories from User's Point Of View as well as Admin's Point of View.
 For tracking the implementation of user's story I used GitHub Projects and the template provided by the Code Institute.